elastic/ecs-dotnet/src/Elastic.CommonSchema/README.md

 ## Packages

-The .NET assemblies are published to nuget under the package name [Elastic.CommonSchema](http://nuget.org/packages/Elastic.CommonSchema).
+The .NET assemblies are published to nuget under the package name [Elastic.CommonSchema](http://nuget.org/packages/Elastic.CommonSchema)

+The master branch pushes new nuget packages on successful CI builds to https://ci.appveyor.com/nuget/ecs-dotnet

 ## Versioning